Portrait of Sir Robert Shirley

 The Portrait of Sir Robert Shirley is a painting by Sir Anthony van Dyck, a Flemish Baroque artist.
 It is a portrait of Sir Robert Shirley (c.
-1581 – 13 July 1628), the ambassador to the Safavid Shah Abbas (r.
+1581 – 13 July 1628), the ambassador to the Safavid Shah Abbas I (r.
 1588–1629), beginning in 1608.
 This painting was completed in Rome in 1622 and is one of a pair; its pendant depicts Shirley's wife, Lady Teresa Sampsonia, a Circassian noblewoman.
 It is notable for the rich Persian dress worn by Shirley.
 Both of these paintings are now in the collection of Petworth House, in West Sussex.